Numerical Differential Equations

 which gives us a system of (non-linear) equations we need to solve simultaneously.

-And therefore, our next step is given by
+And therefore, our next step

 where we've let